• Skip to primary navigation

 How can I add more flavor to the dish?

-This classic Italian recipe is naturally flavorful thanks to sauteeing onions, celery, garlic and chili flakes.
-If you want to increase the flavor, you can add other herbs and spices like rosemary, thyme, or oregano.
-A splash of vinegar or a squeeze of lemon juice can brighten the dish.
+This classic Italian recipe is naturally flavorful thanks to sautéed onion, celery, garlic, and chili flakes.
+If you want to increase the flavor further, try adding fresh herbs like rosemary, thyme, or oregano.
+A splash of vinegar or a squeeze of lemon juice can also brighten the dish.

 Can I freeze the leftovers?